CarlosAlegreUr/Cheerfulism/nightly-build/README.md

 Every now and then I upload new changes, with additions of new ideas, questions or wahtever to the text.
 Not really in a neccessarily conherent or ordered way.

-The function it serves are two:
+The functions it serves are two:

 - Have a better tracking of the development of ideas and writings in the book.
-- Have a backup copy of the current state of the book, in case something happens to my main files or my human life.
+- Have a backup copy of the current state of the book and my ideas, in case something happens to my main files or my human life.